rockcarver/copycat/README.md

 # copycat
 CopyCat is a wrapper for Frodo.
+Now supports Encore environments as well.